psgc-laravel-packages/collector/README.md

 # Collector Library

-A simple but effective library for getting list of records with filtering, sorting, paging, and search.
+A simple but effective package for getting a list of records with filtering, sorting, paging, and search.
 Impelementation uses Eloquent (as opposed to Query Builder).
 The targeted use case is rapid prototypeing of an MVP.

+The library's design is inspired by the use of "Delegates" in iOS/Swift programming.
+This is my first attempt at a PHP impelementation, I'm sure it can be improved upon ;).
+Basically the idea is to encaspluate in the package the common functionality invovled in getting list data.
+The parts that are specific to the model itself (the type of data being fetched) are 'delegated' to the actual model classes.
+For intance, getting a list of all "widget" can probably be done by generic code, however only a "Widget" knows how to filter a list of itself.
+This filter functionality is "delegated" to the Widget model class.

 ## Install